On rainbow tetrahedra in Cayley graphs: From -modeled subgraphs to charts

-\begin{prop} If $H(t,a)\neq H'(t,a)$, then $H(t,a)$ is obtained by means of folds of $H'(t,a)$ along SA's of two types: {\bf (1)} SA's dividing all CH's of the form $a.0cc$ in symmetric halves through vertices colored with $0$ in CT's of the form $a0cd$, i.e. through all vertices of the forms $0bbcca$ and $0ccdda$; {\bf (2)} SA's dividing all CH's of the form $a.bbc$ in symmetric halves, and passing at $90^\circ$ through the midpoints of their edges colored with $c$, {\rm(}double-trace edges that yield loops{\rm)}, and through the vertices opposite to them in corresponding CT's.
-Here, only the CT of the form $3(123)$ has two such SA's.\end{prop}
+To see how the unfolding of a graph $a(bcd)$ onto its corresponding $a[bcd]$ takes place, we observe that if $H(t,a)\neq H'(t,a)$, then $H(t,a)$ is obtained by folds of $H'(t,a)$ along SAs of two types:\begin{enumerate} \item SAs dividing all CHs of the form $a.0cc$ in symmetric halves through vertices colored with $0$ in CTs of the form $a0cd$, i.e., through all vertices of the forms $0bbcca$ and $0ccdda$; \item SAs dividing all CHs of the form $a.bbc$ in symmetric halves and passing at $90^\circ$ through the midpoints of their edges colored with $c$ (which are thick edges that yield loops) and through the vertices opposite to them in corresponding CTs.\end{enumerate} Here, only the CT of the form $3(123)$ has two such SAs.

-In a chart $H'$, a double-trace edge halved perpendicularly in its middle point by some SA yields a {\it half-edge} of $H$, and a CT that contains a half-edge yields a {\it $\frac{1}{2}$-CT} of $H$.
-Degenerate CT 1113, shown in the lower-left corner of the chart $3[112]$ in Figure 4, has its center as the intersection of two SA's, {\rm(}three in $3(112)${\rm)}, and constitutes the only {\it $\frac{1}{6}$-CT} of any chart of $G_{\infty,4}$.
-See also Example {\rm 9(C)}, where the CT's in their shown order are 1113, 1122 and 1123, the first two present in $3[112]$.

-\begin{cor} {\bf(1)} A maximal connected region of an $H'(t,a)$ delimited by SA's but with its interior not intersecting any other SA yields a chart of $H(t,a)$. {\bf(2)} Charts $a(bcd)$ and $a[bcd]$ exist, for $b\leq c\leq d$, if and only if $c+d\leq a$. {\bf(3)} Every loop of $G_{\infty,4}$ not in CT's $0011, 1111, 0112, 1113$ appears as a half-edge in two different charts and as a double-trace edge in a different one.
-The CT that contains such a loop: {\bf (a)} is of the form $aabc$, where $a,b,c$ are pairwise different and $(2a,b,c)$ is a $K_3$-type; {\bf (b)} appears as a $\frac{1}{2}$-CT obtained by halving a degenerate CT as in Example {\rm 9(A)} by means of an SA in $b[112]$ or $c[112]$, and as a 3-cycle in $a[011]$.\end{cor}

-The proofs of the facts stated below arise from chart inspection and are omitted.
-Two edges in a butterfly $B(t,a,d)$ are said to be {\it opposite} if each one of them does not have $t$ as an endvertex.
-Note that each butterfly has just one pair of opposite edges.
+In a chart $H'$, a thick edge halved perpendicularly in its middle point by some SA yields a {\it half-edge} of $H$, and a CT that contains a half-edge yields a {\it half-CT} of $H$.
+Degenerate CT 1113, shown in the lower-left corner of the chart $3[112]$ in Figure 5, has its center as the intersection of two SAs (and three SAs in $3(112)$) and constitutes the only {\it one-sixth-CT} of any chart of $G_{\infty,4}$.
+See also the example (C) before Corollary~\ref{conn} in Section 5, where the CTs in their shown order are 1113, 1122 and 1123, the first two present in $3[112]$.
+The following properties are observed: \begin{enumerate} \item A maximal connected region of an $H'(t,a)$ delimited by SAs but with its interior not intersecting any remaining SA yields a chart of $H(t,a)$. \item Charts $a(bcd)$ and $a[bcd]$ exist, for $b\leq c\leq d$, if and only if $c+d\leq a$. \item Every loop of $G_{\infty,4}$ not in CTs $0011, 1111, 0112, 1113$ appears as a half-edge in two different charts and as a thick edge in a different one.
+The CT that contains such a loop: {\bf (a)} is of the form $aabc$, where $a,b,c$ are pairwise different and $(2a,b,c)$ is a $K_3$-type; {\bf (b)} appears as a half-CT obtained by halving a degenerate CT as in the example (A) in Section 5 by means of an SA in $b[112]$ or $c[112]$, and as a $3$-cycle in $a[011]$. \end{enumerate} Two edges in a butterfly $B(t,a,d)$ are said to be {\it opposite} if none has $t$ as an endvertex.
+Each butterfly has just one pair of opposite edges.